el-gringo/RxPaired/README.md

 </html>
 ```

-If you want to rely on the client script file instead, first make sure you
+If you would prefer to rely on the client script file instead, you can copy and
-followed the corresponding instructions if you went through the inspector (this
-does not apply if you are in `--no-inspector` mode) and then copy and paste the
-script's content at the same place:
+paste it at the same location:

 ```html
 <html>